 A South African stalwart appears

-Narendra Hirwani, playing his first Test for almost five years, ripped through New Zealand with 6 for 59 in Cuttack, but with monsoon rains allowing only 11 hours' play the match ended in a draw.
-As the match petered out, Roger Twose finally got a bat in his 10th day of Test cricket.
+Narendra Hirwani, playing his first Test for almost five years, ripped through New Zealand with 6 for 59 in Cuttack, but with monsoon rains allowing only 11 hours' play, the match ended in a draw.
+As it petered out, Roger Twose finally got a bat on his tenth day of Test cricket.
 And he treated his innings as if it was his last, enduring 204 minutes and 170 balls for 36.

 A duff pitch in Peshawar precipitated a batting masterclass from Javed Miandad as Pakistan beat New Zealand by 46 runs in the first one-dayer.
 In a rain-reduced 39-overs game, where only one other batsman passed 29, Miandad made 80 not out.
 Pakistan's other match-winner was the unheralded seamer Zakir Khan, who scythed through the top order with 4 for 19 on his debut.
 It was a false dawn, though - Zakir managed only 12 wickets in a further 16 ODIs.